SayefReyadh/DejaVu/README.md

 2. Create a new lambda function with Author from scratch and named `csv-to-dynamodb` on runtime select `Python 3.8`, on execution role use the  existing role created back in IAM Roles.
 3. Add trigger for our S3 Bucket, with Event type as `PUT` and Suffix as `.csv`
 4. Upload the `lambda_function.py` file in the `csv-to-dynamodb` lambda.

+## Basic Configuration

+You need to set up your AWS security credentials before the code is able to connect to AWS.
+You can obtain the keys from the created IAM user's `Security Credentials`
+Open up command prompt and write the following command `aws configure`

+    AWS Access Key ID : YOUR_KEY
+    AWS Secret Access Key : YOUR_SECRET
+    Default region name : ap-south-1
+    Default output format :

 ## Running the Project